-NEDCC is a nonprofit center for conservation and preservation of unique historical records and collections that require special care and handling.
+NEDCC is a nonprofit center that specializes in serving municipal clerks, providing conservation treatment, digitization, free resources, and professional advice on caring for historic town records.
+Below are resources for conserving and preserving unique historical records and collections that require special care and handling.

 LEARN MORE HERE